ept-team/equinor-ctf-2022/writeups/Pwn/xored/coldboots/README.md

 This means that there is a gap between our buffer and the end of the stack, eating away at our 40 byte overflow.
 It seems we only get one single jump in our ROP.
 There are not many viable options in this situation.
 A one-gadget in libc would be nice, but we don't know the base address when running with ASLR (which the remote server has enabled in 99 of 99 cases)

-Another option is to look for something that manupulates `rsp` to give us additional ROP jumps.
+Another option is to look for something that manipulates `rsp` to give us additional ROP jumps.
 I use pwntools' `ROPgadget` to check for gadgets

 ```sh
 $ ROPgadget --binary xored | grep rsp